rayguang6/business-game/docs/FEEDBACK_SYSTEM.md

 ### 1. **useMetricChanges Hook** (`hooks/useMetricChanges.ts`)
 Tracks changes in game metrics by comparing previous values:
-- Monitors: cash, reputation, weekly revenue, weekly expenses
+- Monitors: cash, reputation, monthly revenue, monthly expenses
 - Returns an object with the delta (change amount) for each metric
 - Auto-resets after 100ms to avoid duplicate triggers